acend/helm-basics-training/content/en/docs/_index.md

 [Helm](https://github.com/helm/helm) is a [Cloud Native Foundation](https://www.cncf.io/) project to define, install and manage applications in Kubernetes.

-### tl;dr

-Helm is a Package Manager for Kubernetes

-* package multiple K8s resources into a single logical deployment unit
+It can be used to package multiple K8s resources into a single logical deployment unit.

-* ... but it's not just a Package Manager
+But it's not just a package manager.

-Helm is a Deployment Management for Kubernetes
+Helm is deployment management for Kubernetes.
+It can:

 * do a repeatable deployment
-* manage dependencies: reuse and share
+* manage dependencies, reuse and share
 * manage multiple configurations
 * update, rollback and test application deployments

-As a recap for after the labs, you can watch *[Amy Chen](https://twitter.com/TheAmyCode)* and her talk at Kubecon North America in 2017.
+A great recap after finishing the labs is *[Amy Chen](https://twitter.com/TheAmyCode)*'s talk at Kubecon North America in 2017.
 {{< youtube vQX5nokoqrQ >}}

 ### Prerequisites

-* We assume you have knowledge about Kubernetes and understand the concepts behind [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/)
+* We assume you have knowledge about Kubernetes and understand the concepts of [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/), [Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/), [Services](https://kubernetes.io/docs/concepts/services-networking/service/), [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) and [Secrets](https://kubernetes.io/docs/concepts/services-networking/service/).
-* You should also have `kubectl` installed and a working context to access a Kubernetes cluster.
+* You should have `kubectl` installed and a working context to access a Kubernetes cluster.
 Check the [kubectl Cheat Sheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/) for the most common commands.
 * Make sure you have access to the internet from your shell.
 If required, set appropriate proxy settings in your shell.
-This is only needed for lab 3.0 to access the Helm hub.
+This is only needed for lab 3 to access the Helm hub.

 ### Helm Overview